-The Annual General Meeting of the Company was held on 03 May 2021 at which the Company's 2020 Annual Report and Financial Statements were presented to and received by Shareholders.
+The Annual General Meeting of the Company was held on 12 May 2022 at which the Company's 2021 Annual Report and Financial Statements were presented to and received by Shareholders.

-The Board's Strategy Session was held in November 2021 in accordance with Regulatory and Corporate Governance Best Practice Requirements.
+The Board's Strategy Session was held in 07 November 2022 in accordance with Regulatory and Corporate Governance Best Practice Requirements.

-In response to the outbreak of the Corona Virus pandemic which necessitated a lockdown of social and economic activities and restrictions of movement and physical meetings, during the year under review, the Board continued to operate virtually, and all Board meetings and other Board activities were all held remotely or by virtual means enabled by technology.
+Following the easing of the lockdown during the year under review, the Board started to operate physically, and all Board meetings and other Board activities were held physically and virtually (for those who could not attend physically).

-Focus Areas for 2021
+Focus Areas for 2022

-The Company focused on the continuous improvement of the Company's Corporate Governance profile in 2021.
+The Company focused on the continuous improvement of the Company's Corporate Governance profile in 2022.